DenisovaSS/WebpackSetting/README.md

 -**npm i --save-dev eslint-plugin-html**(for html type)
 -**npm i --save-dev eslint-plugin-import**(for check problem with import, and help with not good path for files)
 -**npm install --save-dev husky**(if need check before commit)

+#Typescript setting

+-**npm install -D typescript**
+-**npm install -D ts-loader** (this is the TypeScript loader for webpack) -**npm install -D @typescript-eslint/eslint-plugin** (a ESLint plugin which provides lint rules for TypeScript codebases.)
+-**npm install -D @typescript-eslint/parser**(An ESLint parser which leverages TypeScript ESTree to allow for ESLint to lint TypeScript source code.)
+-if you use typescript and you have in your project airbnb rules, you need obligatory add **npm install -D eslint-config-airbnb-typescript**